microsoft/DigiFace1M/README.md

 - 720K images with 10K identities (72 images per identity).
 For each identity, 4 different sets of accessories are sampled and 18 images are rendered for each set.
 - 500K images with 100K identities (5 images per identity).
 For each identity, only one set of accessories is sampled.

-The DigiFace-1M dataset can be used for **non-commercial** research, and is licensed under the license found in [LICENSE](LICENSE).
+The DigiFace-1M dataset can be used for **non-commercial** research only, and is licensed under the license found in [LICENSE](LICENSE).

 ## Downloading The Dataset

+The full dataset takes 25GB.
 For convenience the dataset is split into 8 parts which can be downloaded here:

 72 images per identity
 - [P1](https://facesyntheticspubwedata.blob.core.windows.net/wacv-2023/subjects_0-1999_72_imgs.zip)